Do Not Call Resources

 CAN-SPAM Act

-Federal “CAN-SPAM” legislation, which became effective in January 2004, regulates the sending of commercial e-mail advertisements.
-See below for additional information regarding the law and its implementation.
-Unlike the Federal Do Not Call regulations, this legislation does totally supersede any state law, so there should not be another “layer” of Pennsylvania law to deal with on this issue.
+Federal “CAN-SPAM” Legislation, which became effective in January 2004, regulates the sending of commercial email advertisements.
+Unlike the Federal Do Not Call regulations, this legislation totally supersedes any state law, so there should not be another “layer” of Pennsylvania law to deal with this issue.

 The primary requirements of the law (as stated by the FTC) are as follows: